English Language and Literature

 Associate Professors: G. Avilez, S. Balachandran Orihuela, L. Coleman, K. Coles, O. Gaycken, M. Israel, L. Konstantinou, K. Kraus, P. Mallios, E. Mitchell, T. Moser, Z. Nunes, R. Ontiveros, D. Simon, S. Trudell, V. Valiavitcharska, C. Walter, S. Wible

-Assistant Professors: J. Fleming, G. Fuentes, C. Infante, M. Kill, S. Wilder
+Assistant Professors: J. Fleming, G. Fuentes, C. Infante, M. Kill, R. Scott, S. Wilder

 Professor of the Practice: M. Olmert